Are you looking for an easier way to get to your blind or tree stand? Or perhaps check all your trail cams in a fraction of the time it takes today?

-With the extended distance battery made of Samsung cells with 48V, 14.5Ah you can expect to get 40 miles on a single charge.
+With the extended distance battery made of Samsung cells with 48V, 17.4Ah you can expect to get 40 miles on a single charge with the option to upgrade to a 21Ah battery for even longer range.
 This model is more of a joyride than a cruiser so choose wisely, if you choose the Storm you may have too much fun!

 The Warrior boasts a 48V, 11.6Ah but since it’s powering the 1000W motor the range is approx..
 18 miles per charge if unassisted.
 Double that if using the pedal assist mode.

 With a stand over height of 32 inches it’s a larger frame size so can feel big to anyone 5’8” or smaller.